AdobeDocs/commerce-operations.en/help/security-and-compliance/shared-responsibility.md

 - Adding the necessary Adobe Commerce on cloud infrastructure configuration files to the repository
 - Applying security and other patches to their custom Adobe Commerce on cloud infrastructure solution immediately following their release by Adobe
 - Applying security and other patches to all custom extensions and code, immediately following their release by the vendor
-- Creating, deploying, and testing custom Varnish VCLs
+- Creating, deploying, and testing custom Varnish VCL files
 - Designing, theming, installing, integrating, and securing the customized Adobe Commerce on cloud infrastructure solution, including all custom extensions and code
 - Granting and revoking user access to the merchant's instance of the Adobe Commerce on cloud infrastructure configuration, application, and platform
 - Handling security issues related to the merchant's internal network, servers, infrastructure, and any custom applications built on the Adobe Commerce on cloud infrastructure platform